Benjamin Scott, Founding Project Director / Co-Lead

 Xina Cowan | Co-Director

-Xina lives and works in Whitehorse on on the traditional territories of the Ta’an Kwäch’än Council and the Kwanlin Dün First Nation.
+Xina lives and works in Whitehorse on the traditional territories of the Ta’an Kwäch’än Council and the Kwanlin Dün First Nation.
 Her ancestry is Irish, Scottish, and Mohawk and she is honoured to be learning her family's shared histories.
 She is the granddaughter of Barbara Monture Malloch and the great-granddaughter of Gilbert 'Slim' Monture from Six Nations.
-After studying Human Relations at Concordia University in Montreal, Xina moved to the Eeyou Itschee Cree community of Wemindji in 2013 and began her career in Indigenous programming.
+After studying Human Relations at Concordia University in Montreal, Xina moved to the Eeyou Itschee Cree community of Wemindji in 2013 and began her career in Indigenous-centered programming.
 Since then, Xina’s work has taken her all across the North.
-As EntrepreNorth’s Co-Director she is primarily responsible for leading Marketing and Communications, Community Outreach and Partnership Development.
+At EntrepreNorth, she oversees the organization's strategy, operations, impact storytelling, partnership development, and fundraising alongside her Co-Lead, Ben.
 Xina is also a certified Coach and is the Host and Producer of EntrepreNorth's podcast series Venture Out.
 Prior to joining EntrepreNorth, Xina was the Development Manager for Indigenous projects at Youth Fusion and was the Editor of WIOT Magazine at Rezolution Pictures.
 Her (not so) side passion is promoting Indigenous fashion designers and artists from the Circumpolar Arctic. |

 Dave De Lugt | Program Manager